Disney comics: Spain

 The original flagship comic was Dumbo (aka Colleción Dumbo Historietas Comicas de Walt Disney), which was published by Ediciones Recreativas S.A.
 (ERSA) from 1947 to 1965.
 Initially bimonthly, Dumbo increased frequency to approximately 40 issues a year, and the comic ran for 527 issues.
 Starting October 1965, ERSA rebooted with a second version of Dumbo, published monthly.
 The second series ran for 144 issues, until December 1976.
 A third series of Dumbo, published in 46 issues by Montena from July 1978 to April 1982, was released as monthly hardbound books (originally 100 pages, then dropping to 68 pages).

 ESRA also published a large-format 16-page bimonthly magazine, Pato Donald, which lasted from 1965 to April 1966.
 ESRA rebooted with a second version of Pato Donald in May 1966, now a 36-page weekly.
 The second Pato Donald ran for 231 issues, until December 1975.
 Montena also published the weekly Don Miki for 638 issues, from October 1976 to December 1988, and Don Donald for 136 issues, from 1979 to 1985.

 In September 1989, Primavera began publishing Mickey and Pato Donald; Mickey lasted for 17 issues until January 1991, and Pato Donald for 46 issues until June 1992.
 RBA tried to revive the line in 2002, publishing 22 issues of Mickey and 4 issues of Pato Donald.

-Several comic studios in Spain produced story art for Disney comic scripts.
-Some artists became independent, such as Paco Rodriguez, who utilizes Daniel Branca's Barksian style.
+Several comic studios in Spain produced story art for Disney comic scripts, although the production was primarily for Danish and Dutch companies, rather than Spain proper.
+Some artists became independent, such as Paco Rodriguez, who utilizes Daniel Branca's lively Barksian style.